Thomas Parker Pocket Watch

 Revolutionary War Watch

 Parker’s reputation as a clockmaker and his participation in important community activities are well documented.
 He was the president of the Mechanics Bank, president of the Board of Managers of the Almhouse, and member of The Select and The Common Council.
 Parker maintained the State House clock and his regulator was regarded as the standard precision timekeeper of the time.
-His shop must have been impressive; President Jefferson sent Meriwether Lewis to Parker to buy a John Arnold gold-cased chronometer for $250.00 (plus seventy-five cents for the winding key) for the 1803 Lewis and Clark expedition (Bedini).
+His shop must have been impressive; President Jefferson sent Meriwether Lewis to Parker to buy a John Arnold gold-cased chronometer for $250.00 (plus seventy-five cents for the winding key) for the 1803 Lewis and Clark expedition (Jackson).

 Wyke & Green Casemaker